wunderlicht/gitonapfs/README.md

 ```
 Now, get some work done on your repository.
 Maybe rename the files to something more distinguishable, s.
 [Take away](#take-away) below

 Note: You cannot clone a repository directly into ./repos.
 Once the image is mounted some meta data of the image exist as a hidden directory.
 Hence ./repo isn't empty and git will complain.
+(There is a solution for it but for the sake of simplicity it is ignored here)

 ### Unmount/detach the Image
 Once your work is done, detach the image.